rafonsor/DomoBus-Communications-Library/README.md

 configuration file is left inside the sources folder.

+This project is based upon the currently available DomoBus specifications and documentation, but is however unaffiliated with the DomoBus technology.

-More information about DomoBus and its components see: http://www.domobus.net/.
+For more information about DomoBus and its components see: http://www.domobus.net/.